Energy Efficiency and Conservation

 Energy Efficiency Resources

 Energy efficiency resources for Lake Oswego residents and businesses, including rebates, tax credits, and technical assistance, are available from the Energy Trust of Oregon (ETO) and the Oregon Department of Energy-Conservation Division.
-The ETO incentive table provides an overview of residential incentives and applicable state and federal tax credits.
+The ETO incentive page provides an overview of residential incentives and applicable state and federal tax credits.
 Additionally, the ETO's Savings Within Reach program provides additional incentives for moderate income residents (owners and renters).

 Another resource for homeowner's is Clean Energy Works of Oregon.
 Clean Energy Works Oregon offers a whole-home energy efficiency retrofit, including a free home energy assessment, no money down financing options, energy efficiency upgrades, and instant rebates for single-family homes.